datum-cloud/test-infra/README.md

 # Test Infrastructure

 A comprehensive test‑infrastructure repository designed to support software testing across an organization.
-This repository provides **standardised Kubernetes test environments** with pre‑configured shared infrastructure components, enabling consistent and efficient testing workflows for services that operate within Kubernetes clusters.
+This repository provides **standardized Kubernetes test environments** with pre‑configured shared infrastructure components, enabling consistent and efficient testing workflows for services that operate within Kubernetes clusters.

 ## Overview

 - 🚀 **Fast Test Environment Provisioning** – get a fully configured Kubernetes cluster in **2–3 minutes**.
-- 🔄 **Standardised Infrastructure** – cert‑manager, Flux CD and Kyverno installed and version‑pinned out‑of‑the‑box.
+- 🔄 **Standardized Infrastructure** – cert‑manager, Flux CD and Kyverno installed and version‑pinned out‑of‑the‑box.
-- ⚡ **CI/CD Optimised** – purpose‑built for GitHub Actions with minimal resource overhead.
+- ⚡ **CI/CD Optimized** – purpose‑built for GitHub Actions with minimal resource overhead.
 - 🎯 **Ephemeral by Design** – perfect for short‑lived test environments that can be created and destroyed on‑demand.
 - 📦 **GitOps Ready** – pre‑configured Flux installation supports declarative infrastructure management.
 - 🌐 **Gateway Ready** – Envoy Gateway with merged configuration provides HTTP/HTTPS ingress on non-privileged ports.